Frequently Asked Questions

 In each of its re-chartering decisions, the ISBE and SCSC asked the school to increase efforts at attracting a more at-risk and educationally disadvantaged student body.
 PCCS has consistently made such efforts, developing an annual outreach program since 2004.
 The school has submitted those plans to ISBE and later SCSC on an annual basis.
 Those chartering authorities have approved every one of those plans.
 As a condition of the 2014 charter renewal, PCCS developed an even more robust outreach plan.
 After vetting that plan, the SCSC once again approved the school’s outreach program.

 To a great extent, those efforts have met with success.
-The state defines an at risk student as “[a] pupil who, because of physical, emotional, socioeconomic, or cultural factors, is less likely to succeed in a conventional educational environment.”
-The population of at risk students at PCCS has grown from 1.4% in 2009 to 24.75% of the student body in the 2014-15 school year.
+The state defines an at-risk student as “[a] pupil who, because of physical, emotional, socioeconomic, or cultural factors, is less likely to succeed in a conventional educational environment.”
+The population of at-risk students at PCCS has grown from 32% in 2014-2015 to 69% of the student body in the 2017-18 school year.

 Woodland contends, however, that this dramatic increase is not enough, and that the student body of PCCS should mirror that of Woodland.
 But the current charter agreement, issued after Woodland made that very argument to the SCSC, does not contain any such requirement, nor has it been part of any of the prior charter agreements.
-Nevertheless, as shown above, PCCS has increased its percentage of at risk students, and in fact has a significantly higher percentage of students with disabilities than does Woodland or Fremont.
-Further, the minority student population at PCCS has increased by 26% since the initial charter and 12% from the most recent prior charter in 2009.
+Nevertheless, as shown above, PCCS has increased its percentage of at-risk students, and in fact has a significantly higher percentage of students with disabilities than does Woodland or Fremont.
+Further, PCCS’ diversity has increased 112% since 2013 with 29 native languages now being spoken at PCCS.

 Several factors inhibit further growth in these populations.
 First, unlike non-charter public schools, the state mandates a maximum number of students that a charter school can serve.
 The current PCCS charter agreement caps enrollment at 432 students.
 Second, the state requires that when there are more applicants than seats available, PCCS hold an open, non-discriminatory lottery to fill its open seats – a lottery open to all students in the Woodland and Fremont districts.
 By law, PCCS cannot ‘weight’ that lottery using factors that might increase the odds for at risk or minority students.
 In fact, PCCS is prohibited by law from even obtaining any demographic information whatsoever for the lottery, apart from the student’s name, address and grade level.
 And when PCCS has requested approval to weight the lottery, the ISBE has said that legislation currently does not allow for a weighted lottery.

-Another factor: PCCS has on average only 46 openings each year, just over 10% of the maximum enrollment.
-For the most part those openings are available for entering kindergarten students; the balance is filled by upper grade students.
+Another factor: PCCS has on average only 48 guaranteed openings each year, just over 10% of the maximum enrollment.
+For the most part those openings are available for entering kindergarten students.
 As required by state law, however, siblings of currently enrolled students automatically fill many of those openings.
-In the 2014-15 school year, for example, 27 siblings enrolled, which left only 19 openings available to non-sibling students.
+In the 2018-19 school year, for example, 29 siblings enrolled, which left only 20 openings available to non-sibling lottery drawn students.
 That is about 5% of the total enrollment at PCCS.
-As a result, even if at risk students won all of the openings in a given lottery, a highly improbable statistical anomaly, the percentage of such students drawn from the lottery could only increase by about 5% each year.
+As a result, even if at risk students won all the openings in a given lottery, a highly improbable statistical anomaly, the percentage of such students drawn from the lottery could only increase by < 5% each year.

 Prairie Crossing Charter School and the Prairie Crossing Neighborhood

 Some have asked whether PCCS serves only the Prairie Crossing neighborhood.
 The answer is no. Although the name of the school is Prairie Crossing Charter School, it is not a neighborhood school exclusively for, and has no affiliation with, the Prairie Crossing subdivision in Grayslake apart from its location.
-In fact, currently 258 families send students to PCCS; of those, 47 families, about 18%, reside in the subdivision.
+In fact, currently 280 families send their children to PCCS; of those, 50 families, < 18%, reside in the subdivision.
 No one in the Prairie Crossing neighborhood receives preferential treatment in the lottery; as noted above, that would be a violation of state law.
 PCCS is a public school open to all students within its feeder districts, Woodland and Fremont.
 All are welcome to enter the lottery.

 II.
 Charter Renewal